pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-four/index.md

     4 unchanged
 ```

-You'll also see your Kubeconfig as the output of your Pulumi program.
-You don't need to do anything with this now, but it confirms your cluster exists and you will need it if you want to use kubectl to interact with the cluster from your terminal later on.
+You'll also get your `kubeconfig` as the output of your Pulumi program.
+You don't need to do anything with this now, but it confirms your cluster exists and you will need it if you want to use `kubectl` to interact with the cluster from your terminal later on.

 Pulumi Crosswalk is doing quite a bit of work for you here.
 Last time, we had to manually configure roles, policies, and security groups, but here we don't have to worry about it.

 This is just an empty cluster, though.
 Nothing is using the image we pushed to our ECR repository.
 Let's change that and get our website online!
-Add the following to `__main__.py`
+Add the following to `__main__.py`:

 ```python
 app_name = 'my-website'